microhomie/microhomie/docs/reference/device.rst

 .. method:: HomieDevice.subscribe(self, topic)

-    This method subscribes to the given topic.
+    Async method to subscribes to the given topic.

     The arguments are: